Lingzhi-Ouyang/Almost-Strong-Consistency-Cassandra/experiment/CASSANDRA/cassandra/README.md

 Specifically, users are allowed to enable / disable *snitch strategy*, *digest messages* and *"forced" read repair* in the experiments.

-* [**Snitch**][1].
+* **Snitch**.
 Cassandra uses the snitch mechanism to determine relative host proximity for each node and select a preferred group of replicas to read and write from.
 If *snitch* is enabled, then requests will be efficiently routed to the "nearer" replicas decided by the snitch strategy; if not, requests will be arbitrarily sent.
 * **Digest**.
 During a read, Cassandra makes all replicas send digest messages except the nearest one (decided by the snitch mechanism).
 This is speculative and can often save bandwidth.
 When the replicas hold different versions of data, all replicas are forced to retransmit the concrete data.
 If *digest* is disabled, then digest messages is forbidden and only full data requests will be sent to replicas during a read.
 *  **(Forced) read repair**.
 During a read, besides returning the latest replica to the client, Cassandra may find some servers holding stale replicas.
 The read repair mechanism makes servers holding stale replicas synchronize their data in the background.
 If *repair* is disabled, then stale replicas won't be synchronized automatically.